ASEAN-BAC Malaysia Council Members

 Tan Sri Dr. Munir obtained a B.Sc (Econ) and Ph.D in International Relations from the London School of Economics and Political Science (LSE) in 1971 and 1978.
-He is an Honorary Fellow of LSE and continues the long association with his alma mater as Visiting Senior Fellow at the Centre of International Affairs, Diplomacy and Strategy.
-Tan Sri Dr. Munir is an associate of Southeast Asia Centre (SEAC) at LSE.
-1
+He is an Honorary Fellow of LSE and continues the long association with his alma mater as Visiting Senior Fellow at the Centre of International Affairs, Diplomacy and Strategy (IDEAS).
+Tan Sri Dr. Munir also sits on the advisory board of LSE IDEAS.

 Council Member, ASEAN-BAC Malaysia